gmreburn/create-react-webext/packages/cra-template-webext/readme.md

 # Getting Started with Create React WebExt

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) for development of a web extension.
+This project was bootstrapped with an **experimental** [Create React App](https://github.com/facebook/create-react-app) template for development of a web extension.

 ## Available Scripts